Welcome to Cape Town

 Table Mountain National Park defines the city.
 The flat-topped mountain is the headline act, but there are many other equally gorgeous natural landscapes within the park’s extensive boundaries.
-Cultivated areas, such as the historic Company’s Gardens, Kirstenbosch Botanical Gardens and Green Point Park, also make exploring the city a pleasure.
-Follow the lead of locals by taking full advantage of the abundant outdoor space.
-Learn to surf; go hiking or mountain biking; tandem paraglide off Lion’s Head; abseil off the top of Table Mountain – these are just a few of the many activities on offer.
+Cultivated areas, such as the historic Company’s Garden, Kirstenbosch National Botanical Garden and Green Point Urban Park, also make exploring the city a pleasure.
+Follow the lead of locals by taking full advantage of the abundant outdoor space: learn to surf; go hiking or mountain biking; tandem-paraglide off Lion’s Head; abseil off the top of Table Mountain – just a few of the many activities on offer.

-Christian, Muslim, Jewish, Hindu and traditional African beliefs coexist in this proudly multicultural city.
-Given South Africa’s troubled history, such harmony has been hard won and remains fragile: practically everyone has a fascinating, sometimes heartbreaking story to tell.
+Christian, Muslim, Jewish, Hindu and traditional African beliefs coexist peacefully in this proudly multicultural city.
+Given South Africa’s troubled history, such harmony has been hard-won and remains fragile: nearly everyone has a fascinating, sometimes heartbreaking story to tell.
 It’s a city of determined pioneers – from the Afrikaner descendants of the original Dutch colonists and the majority coloured community to the descendants of European Jewish immigrants and more recent Xhosa (isiXhosa) migrants from the Eastern Cape.
-They all bring unique flavours to Cape Town’s rich Creole melting pot.
+They all bring unique flavours to Cape Town’s rich melting pot.

 Beyond the City